bosagora/crypto/README.md

 The signature generated is stored in a `Sig` structure, however, to separate the chain's data structures from the crypto code, `Sig` can convert to a `Signature` (see `agora.crypto.Types`) via the `toBlob` method.

-The main interface for this modules are the various `sign` function, which can be used in a pedestrian way (e.g. `Pair kp = Pair.random(); sign(kp, "Message");`), or in a more complex fashion (using a specific `r`, or even different scalar and points altogethers, to allow for multisig schemes).
+The main interface for this module are the various `sign` functions, which can be used in a pedestrian way (e.g. `Pair kp = Pair.random(); sign(kp, "Message");`), or in a more complex fashion (using a specific `r`, or even different scalar and points altogether, to allow for multisig schemes).

 ## [`agora.crypto.Types`](https://github.com/bpfkorea/crypto/blob/v0.x.x/source/agora/crypto/Types.d)